German cabinet to agree tougher rules on high-frequency trading

 High-frequency traders plug algorithms into computers to generate numerous, lightning-speed automatic trades designed to make money from arbitrage on razor-thin price differences and movements.

-Under the draft law seen by Reuters, such traders will need prior authorization and excessive order-to-trade ratios will be curbed.
+Under the draft law seen by Reuters, such traders will need prior authorisation and excessive order-to-trade ratios will be curbed.

 However, the plans stop short of setting a minimum holding period for securities - a detail under discussion at a European level.
 An earlier version of the German law had proposed a 0.5 second minimum holding period.